 In many cases this will be required, especially if you aim to gain compensation for aftercare as well as your initial injury.
-A medical session taken with an independant medical advisor or specialist can prove disastrous for the defendant as well, and thus is extremely useful in proving your claim
+A medical session taken with an independent medical advisor or specialist can prove disastrous for the respondents as well, and thus is extremely useful in proving your claim.

 In the large majority of cases this will not be necessary, as the claims process can be handled via email/telephone.
 However in some cases, such as those involving serious injuries, a visit or meeting may be required.
 In these cases, your solicitor will usually meet you at your home or in the hospital.

 Claim Time Solicitors operates a "No Win, No Fee" policy, meaning we are not getting paid unless we win your claim.
 Most of your legal fees will then be recovered from the other side and deducted from the damages.
 This means that you don't have to pay a penny out of pocket to claim.
 Even if the claim fails you will not have to pay us for the work we did thanks to our “No Win, No Fee” policy.